The dangers of contract cheating are well known, but did you know sharing your work is also a breach of academic integrity?

-At the heart of the program is Orientation TV (OTV).
+At the heart of Orientation Our Way, is Orientation TV (OTV).
 In this blog, we’ve asked our events team to answer some of your burning questions about OTV and explain why it’s the best way to prepare for your first term.

 Continue reading Prepare for your studies with OTV

-The interactive and personalised program will connect you with lecturers, support staff, alumni, and your fellow students – all from the comfort of home.
+The interactive and personalised program will connect you with lecturers, support staff, alumni, and your fellow students, online and on-campus.
 Whether you’re a new or continuing student, there’s something for everyone with Orientation Our Way.